Work offline with Dynamics 365 for phones and tablets

 - Data of all available entities as per the filters defined by admin in the profile.

 - Any records of offline available entities that you are working on when you lose the connectivity will be available when offline, and you can continue working on these records.
-The changes in these records will be synchronized to Dynamics 365 for Customer Engagement apps when you reconnect and will be available when offline again as per your filters.
+The changes in these records will be synchronized to Dynamics 365 apps when you reconnect and will be available when offline again as per your filters.